Hopes for stimulus drive risky assets higher despite weak U.S. jobs report

-NEW YORK (Reuters) - Growing prospects for a U.S. coronavirus relief package after a grim employment report helped boost demand for riskier assets on Friday, taking the dollar to a 2-1/2-year low and pushing oil prices to their highest since March when widespread lockdowns aimed at curtailing the pandemic took effect.
+NEW YORK (Reuters) - Growing prospects for a U.S. coronavirus relief package after a grim employment report helped boost demand for riskier assets on Friday, sending major stock benchmarks to new records and oil prices to their highest since March when widespread lockdowns aimed at curtailing the pandemic took effect.

 U.S. Treasury bonds, meanwhile, dipped in anticipation of increased borrowing to fund economic recovery measures.